+As of 2016 the County has several open space properties along lower Cache Creek: Capay Open Space Park (41 acres), Millsap property (17 acres), Wild Wings Park (17 acres), Cache Creek Nature Preserve (123 acres), County Borrow Pit (7 acres), Rodgers Property (30 acres), and Correll Property (39 acres).
 Currently, there are no public recreational facilities located within the planning area along Cache Creek.
-Although there is a County park near Guinda and several campgrounds and whitewater rafting areas near Bear Creek, the lower portions of the creek are predominantly characterized by agricultural and mining uses.
+Although In the upper reaches of Cache Creek the County also owns there is a County parks near Rumsey and Guinda, and several campgrounds and whitewater rafting areas near Bear Creek, the lower portions of the creek are predominantly characterized by agricultural and mining uses.
 Due to the high proportion of land in private ownership, access to the creek is severely limited.
 In-stream mining has compounded the problem, often creating an unattractive landscape where the use of heavy equipment generates noise and hazards for visitors to the creekbed.

-Existing recreational areas within the planning area include: the Esparto Community Park, the Madison Community Park, and the Flier's Club (a private golf course and clubhouse).
+Other Existing recreational facilities areas within the immediate area planning area include: the Esparto Community Park, the Madison Community Park, and the Flier's Club (a private golf course and clubhouse).
+In addition, there are several private equestrian facilities on the north side of the creek, just west of County Road 94B.
 None of these facilities provide direct access to the creek or the adjoining environs.